amiralles/contest/README.md

 Down below you’ll find a couple of examples on how to write tests using contest.
 Just add a reference to **Contest.Core.dll** and you are pretty much ready to go.

-As you will see in the examples below **contest** supports a wide range of assertions and testing styles which you can mix and match to meet your preferences.
-From fluent assertions to BDD (and everything in between) **contest** will help you to find a style that you enjoy while writing tests.
+As you will see in the examples below, **contest** supports a wide range of assertions and testing styles which you can mix and match to meet your preferences.
+From fluent assertions to BDD (and everything in between), **contest** will help you to find a style that you enjoy while writing tests.

 _*Note: While this is working code, is not production ready (yet).
 It'll be relased in the near future, tough.
 Stay tuned!_